 - Reinforce itself

-Let’s break it down using Ahrefs’ content marketing machine as an example.
+Let’s unpack this using Ahrefs’ content marketing machine as an example.

-By driving the entire marketing funnel, we find that our content, in the form of blog posts, videos, cheat sheets, etc., can serve many different purposes when it comes to communicating with a target audience.
+By driving the entire marketing funnel, I mean that our content, in the form of blog posts, videos, cheat sheets, etc., can serve many different purposes when it comes to communicating with a target audience.

 For example, a blog article can generate awareness by pulling people from a SERP to Ahrefs’ blog.